Troubleshooting Openfire chat issues

 Perform the following steps to troubleshoot the Openfire chat issues:

 If the issue is not resolved, gather the Openfire log files and ux.log.

 In the <installDirectory>/SmartIT/openfire/logs/ location, the following files are present:

-To generate the Openfire debug logs:
+To generate the Openfire debug logs, use these steps:

 Verify whether the Openfire service is enabled and check settings in the Openfire Admin console.

 You must be able to log in to the Admin console (http://<serverName>:7001) when the service is up.